philosofonusus/morta.nvim/README.md

 # Morta

-A dark, mystical colorscheme for Neovim.
+A dark colorscheme for Neovim.

 ## Features